chidiwilliams/chidiwilliams.com/content/post/the-tradeoffs-we-make.md

 ![Content Delivery Networks](https://res.cloudinary.com/cwilliams/image/upload/c_scale,w_750/v1628011384/Blog/42e81ad0-039a-4c60-98cd-257280579f86.png)

 Distributed databases have other tradeoffs.
 Say we have a single database that stores application data and responds to user queries.
-We can create "replicas" or secondary nodes of the database and distribute incoming read traffic across the different nodes.
+We can create "replicas" or secondary nodes of the database and distribute incoming read traffic across the nodes.
 After the primary node receives a write request, it communicates the changes to all the other nodes.

 ![Database replication](https://res.cloudinary.com/cwilliams/image/upload/c_scale,w_750/v1628011614/Blog/5361e652-778a-474d-be6e-a29c34b8cc77.png)

 But it takes some time for the primary node to communicate those changes.
-If a client tries to read from a secondary before that time difference elapses, the client may get stale data.
+If a client tries to read from a secondary node before the time difference elapses, the client may get stale data.

 We have two choices here.
 The primary node can perform the write request, respond to the client that the write is successful, and then replicate the changes to the other nodes.
 In this case, we say that the database does not have _linearizability_.
 After a successful write request, a secondary node might still return a _stale read_ for some time.